-Islington HWB has identified LCS as those services that secure improvements or better access or that have contributed towards meeting the need for pharmaceutical services in the HWB area.
+Islington HWB has identified LCS that secure improvements or better access or that have contributed towards meeting the need for pharmaceutical services in the HWB area.

 The PNA recognises that any addition of pharmaceutical services by location, provider, hours or services should be considered, however, a principle of proportionate consideration should apply.